davjfish/helper_files/lxd.md

 - stop a containter: `lxc stop mycontainer`
 - delete a containter (must be stopped): `lxc delete mycontainer`

+### Container Operations
+- run a command from the inside of a container: `lxc exec mycontainer -- service --status-all`
+- access bash shell in a container: `lxc exec mycontainer -- bash`

 ### Storage
 - list the storage pools: `lxc storage list`
 - more info about a storage pool: `lxc storage into mypool`